marisacasillas/chatterlab/content/tools.md

 # chatter tools

-For your re-use or adaptation, here are some of the tools we've used to speed up  data collection, annotation, and/or analysis in the chatter lab.
+For your re-use or adaptation, here are some of the tools we've used to speed up  data collection, annotation, and/or analysis in the Chatter Lab.

 ## Making daylong audio recordings